trxcllnt/ubuntu-setup/README.md

 System76 has [a good article](https://support.system76.com/articles/pop-recovery/#repair) on mounting encrypted partitions, but I'll re-post the commands I use here:

+If you setup LUKS encyrption when you installed, decrypt the drive before mounting the partitions:
 ```bash
 # 1. Decrypt the encrypted partition
 $ sudo cryptsetup luksOpen /dev/nvme0n1p3 cryptdata